couchdeveloper/RXPromise/INSTALL.md

 Furthermore, there's a logging utility `DLog.h` which is just a header file.
 It's located in sub folder `utility`.

-There are two options to incorporate class `RXPromise` into you project:

- 1. Include the sources directly into your project
- 2. Link your project against the static library (iOS) or the Framework (Mac OS X)

 Just an important note beforehand: